In this section:

 - To isolate the code under test from the integrated environment.

 - To test when affecting the behavior of a function is not possible, requiring an alternative implementation.

 You can define your own stubs for any test case—automatically-generated test cases as well as user-defined test cases.
 When you use user-defined stubs, you have complete control over what values an external function returns to the class under test—without having to have the actual external function available.

 If a user-defined stub is available, it will always be used during test execution—even if the original function is available.
 If the original definition was not initially available, but is added later, C++test will continue using the user-defined stub.
 If you want it to use the original definition, you need to remove the stub (or comment it out).

 User-defined stubs are implemented in the form of a function definition with the "CppTest_Stub_" prefix in the function name.
 For example:

 The stubbed function's declaration must be accessible in the stub file.
 In most cases, it is connected by including the appropriate header file into the stub file.

 C++test’s stubs (except for constructor stubs) take the same values as the original functions.

 Stubs that have been automatically generated or created using the Stub wizard can be dynamically configured from test cases without requiring modifications to the stubs' bodies.
-You can dynamically configure stubs in the Test Case Editor Stubs step or directly from the test case source code using the Dynamic Stubs Configuration API (see Dynamic Stubs Configuration).
+You can dynamically configure stubs in the Test Case Editor (see Adding Test Suites and Test Cases with the Test Case Editor) or directly from the test case source code using the Dynamic Stubs Configuration (see ).